Fire Alarm Battery Testing and Replacement Schedules

 What you should do: notify your vendor or service company of power loss.
 Request emergency battery load test if outage is extended.
 Have vendor check system when power is restored.
 Document the outage for records.

 What happens if batteries were depleted: system may need immediate recharge or replacement.
-Could prevent detection of alarms until power restored.
+Prevents detection of alarms until power is restored.
 Failure to maintain backup power is a compliance issue.

 Closing